O365/python-o365/docs/source/usage/sharepoint.rst

 **Accessing Subsites**

-If a sharepoint site contains subsites they can be returned as a list of sharepoint sites by the :code:`.get_subsites()` function.
+If a Sharepoint site contains subsites they can be returned as a list of sharepoint sites by the :code:`.get_subsites()` function.

 .. code-block:: python